 The difficulties that Christian women face are especially severe.
 Many women are married at a young age, often to deter Muslim suitors and provide better financial stability for their families.
 Young motherhood leads to lost educational opportunities.
-Since their husbands are much older, Christian women often find themselves widowed at a young age or needing to provide for the family since their husband no longer can.
+Since their husbands are much older, Christian women often find themselves widowed at a young age or need to provide for the family since their husbands no longer can.
 With their education cut short, opportunities for income are limited.

 ICC’s Hope House program seeks dynamic solutions to these underlying persecution issues.
-Many of the children attending Hope House’s afterschool educational program had no one at home to support them.
+Many of the children attending Hope House’s after-school educational program had no one at home to support them.
 The fathers were usually absent; the mothers couldn’t read.

 Many of the women expressed some embarrassment when first starting Life School, due to their incomplete education.
-But they soon realized that they were not alone, and were overwhelmed by the kindness of ICC’s teachers who patiently taught them new skills.
+But they soon realized that they were not alone, and were overwhelmed by the kindness of ICC’s teachers, who patiently taught them new skills.

 Nawara was one such woman who was amazed by this.
 She recalled, “I was pronouncing words wrong, and I didn’t know how to write.
 I was shy to ask anybody to help me to read and write, but here I started learning, and they helped me without feeling shy.”

-The broader community took notice of how Life School was positively impacting the women’s lives.
+The broader community took notice of how Life School was positively impacting women’s lives.
 It began blessing the women’s families in unexpected ways.
 For example, Hana’s family was thrust into deeper poverty right before Life School began.
 “My husband lost his car and all the money he invested in this project, so we are a poor family,” she said.
-“My son is 10 years old and he goes to school, but I had to send him to help in the farms to get [paid].
+“My son is 10 years old, and he goes to school, but I had to send him to help in the farms to get [paid].
 Now, I am learning how to read and write, and also sewing… I can help in providing income to my family.”

 Souzan had a similar story.
 “I didn’t know how to write or read, and I could not help my children at school.
 Now, when my children go to Hope House and take education lessons, I can review with them what they took.
-I can read the medicine’s names… I also started learning how to sew, and by God’s grace, I could buy a sewing machine and help my husband in the monthly expenses.”
+I can read the medicine’s names… I also started learning how to sew, and by God’s grace, I could buy a sewing machine and help my husband with the monthly expenses.”

 For those who couldn’t buy a sewing machine, such as Nawara, ICC provided a microfinance loan so that they could establish their own business.
 The combined literacy and vocational skill classes provided each woman with a sense of freedom they had never before experienced.